Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 NinimHMDA uses a multiplex heterogeneous network constructed from HMDAD and other biological databases~\cite{ma2020ninimhmda}.
 By integrating biological knowledge of microbes and diseases represented by various similarity networks and utilizing an end-to-end GCN-based mining model, it predicts different types of HMDAs (elevated or reduced) through a one-time model training.
 Predicting HMDAs is akin to solving a link-prediction problem within a multiplex heterogeneous network.
 In terms of predictive performance, NinimHMDA was compared with several existing methods such as DeepWalk \cite{perozzi2014deepwalk}, metapath2vec \cite{dong2017metapath2vec}.

 Similar to NinimHMDA, LGRSH~\cite{lei2020predicting} and BPNNHMDA~\cite{li2020identifying} were developed for the same predictive task but with different deep-learning architectures.
 LGRSH applies graph representation techniques to predict associations, using calculated similarities between microbes and diseases~\cite{lei2020predicting}.
 BPNNHMDA uses a back-propagation neural network to predict potential associations~\cite{li2020identifying}.
 DMFMDA employs deep matrix factorization and Bayesian Personalized Ranking to predict associations~\cite{liu2020dmfmda}.
-Unfortunately, we haven’t seen any benchmark studies that systematically compare those deep learning methods in predicting microbiome-disease associations.

-Very recently, thanks to the advancements in large language models, extraction of MDAs directly from biomedical literature has become much easier than before.
+Thanks to the advancements in large language models, extraction of MDAs directly from biomedical literature has become much easier than before.
 For example, Karkera et al. demonstrated that pre-trained language models (specifically GPT-3, BioMedLM, and BioLinkBERT), when fine-tuned with domain and problem-specific data, can achieve state-of-the-art results for extracting MDAs from scientific publications~\cite{karkera2023leveraging}.
 The extracted MDAs will further expand the human MDA database.
 We expect that those deep learning methods will be more powerful with an expanded human MDA database.

 Deep learning techniques have also been leveraged to study the association between microbes and specific diseases.
 For instance, MICAH is a deep learning method based on a heterogeneous graph transformer to study the relationships between intratumoral microbes and cancer tissues~\cite{liu2023explainable}.
 The inputs of MICAH are the species abundance matrix and sample labels (i.e., cancer types of samples).
 From the inputs, MICAH constructs a heterogeneous group with two types of nodes (microbes and samples), and three types of edges (species-species metabolic edges based on the NJS16 database~\cite{sung2017global}, species-species phylogenetic edges based on the NCBI Taxonomy database, species-sample edges representing the relative abundance of a species in a sample).
 Then, MICAH used a two-layer graph transformer to update node embeddings and a fully connected layer based on updated node embeddings to perform sample node (cancer type) classification.
 Finally, MICAH extracts the attention scores of species to samples from the well-trained model to output subsets of microbial species associated with different cancer types.
 This framework significantly refines the number of microbes that can be used for follow-up experimental validation, facilitating the study of the relationship between tumors and intratumoral microbiomes.